Gu-Youngfeng/ReConfigSRC/README.md

 **Step 2:** obtain the results of the rank-based approach

-Run the rank-based approach (i.e, `src/rank_based.py`) and obtain the prediction results, which are outputted into the folder `experiment/rank_based/`.
+Run the rank-based approach (i.e, `src/rank_based.py`) and obtain the preliminary prediction results, which are outputted into the folder `experiment/rank_based/`.
+Note that `src/rank_based.py` must be executed at first.

 ```python
 >> python src/rank-based.py